strvcom/atlas.js/tutorials/first-steps.md

 ## Installation

-> tl;dr - There is a very basic yeoman generator to quickly scaffold the very basics needed to get Atlas up and running: [@atlas.js/generator-atlas][generator-atlas].
+> tl;dr - There is a Yeoman generator to quickly scaffold the ideal project structure & required packages needed to get Atlas up and running: [@atlas.js/generator-atlas][generator-atlas].
 > It is still recommended to at least quickly read through the stuff explained here. ⚠️

 All projects will need the [`@atlas.js/atlas`][@atlas.js/atlas] package, which provides all the important bits and pieces you will need on a standalone project.